cmerrill314/Text-Based-Game/README.md

 # Thiefs Dilemma
 A simple text-based C++ game that I made for a final project in my Intro to Computer Science II course (CS162) at Oregon State University.
-The student with the most interesting game in the class was awarded with extra credit, and this program was deemed the most interesting!

 # Plot Overview